kucherenko/jscpd/README.md

  - Default: **false**

 #### Formats Extensions
 Define the list of formats with file extensions.
+Available over [150 formats](docs/supported_formats.md).

 In following example jscpd will analyze files `*.es` and `*.es6` as javascript and `*.dt` files as dart:
 ```bash